nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Focuris currently shows a list of events
+1. Focuris currently shows events.
-2. User requests to add a Event
+2. User requests to add an event.
-3. Focuris adds the Event
+3. Focuris adds the event.

     Use case ends.

 **Extensions**

 - 2a.
-The format to add a event is invalid.
+The format to add an event is invalid.

   - 2a1.
 Focuris shows an error message.

-    Use case resumes at step 1.
+    Use case resumes at step 2.

 - 2b.
 The event already exists in Focuris.

   - 2b1.
 Focuris shows an error message.

-    Use case resumes at step 1.
+    Use case resumes at step 2.

-**Use case: Edit a event**
+**Use case: Edit an event**

 **MSS**

-1. Focuris currently shows a list of events
+1. Focuris currently shows events.
-2. User requests to edit a specific event in the list
+2. User requests to edit a specific event.
-3. Focuris edits the event
+3. Focuris edits the event.

     Use case ends.

 **Extensions**

+- 1a.
+There are no events.

+  Use case ends.

 - 2a.
-The list is empty.

-  Use case ends.

-- 3a.
-The given index is invalid.
+The given identifier is invalid.

-  - 3a1.
+  - 2a1.
 Focuris shows an error message.

     Use case resumes at step 2.

-- 3b.
+- 2b.
 No fields are provided to edit.

-  - 3b1.
+  - 2b1.
 Focuris shows an error message.

     Use case resumes at step 2.

-**Use case: Find a event**
+**Use case: Mark an event to be done**

 **MSS**

-1. Focuris currently shows a list of events
+1. Focuris currently shows events.
-2. User requests to find a event
+2. User requests an event to be done.
-3. Focuris shows a list of events whose names contain any of the given words
+3. Focuris marks the event as done.

     Use case ends.

 **Extensions**

+- 1a.
+There are no events.

+  Use case ends.

 - 2a.
+The given identifier is invalid.

+    - 2a1.
+Focuris shows an error message.

+      Use case resumes at step 2.

+**Use case: Find an event**

+**MSS**

+1. Focuris currently shows events.
+2. User requests to find an event.
+3. Focuris shows events whose names contain any of the given words.

+    Use case ends.

+**Extensions**

-There is no such event with the given keyword
+- 2a.
+There is no such event with the given keyword.

   Use case ends.